-Proceedings of the European Control Conference, ECC 2001
+Proceedings of the European Control Conference, IEEE 2001

 A brief introduction to the fractional Fourier transform and its properties is given.
 Its relation to phase-space representations (time- or space-frequency representations) and the concept of fractional Fourier domains are discussed.
 An overview of applications which have so far received interest are given and some potential application areas remaining to be explored are noted.

 Showing items related by title, author, creator and subject.

-Durak L.; Özdemir, A. K.; Arikan, O.; Song I. (2005)The 2-D signal representations of variables rather than time and frequency have been proposed based on either Hermitian or unitary operators.
+Durak, L.; Özdemir, A. K.; Arıkan, Orhan; Song, I. (IEEE, 2005-09)The 2-D signal representations of variables rather than time and frequency have been proposed based on either Hermitian or unitary operators.
 As an alternative to the theoretical derivations based on operators, we propose ...

 Dorsch, R. G.; Lohmann, A. W.; Bitran, Y.; Mendlovic, D.; Özaktaş, Haldun M. (Optical Society of America, 1994-11-10)In the Wigner domain of a one-dimensional function, a certain chirp term represents a rotated line delta function.
 On the other hand, a fractional Fourier transform (FRT) can be associated with a rotation of the ...